RedBulletTooling/KEYVILBOARD/README.md

 This file contains the 3d printed case that is also delivered with your KEYVILBOARD, it fits for both SMS & Wi-Fi editions.

 ## SMS Version
-This folder contains the code + libary used within the SMS version.
+This folder contains the instructions, code + libary used within the SMS version.

 ## Wi-Fi Version
-This folder contains the code + libary used within the Wi-Fi version.
+This folder contains the instructions, code + libary used within the Wi-Fi version.

 ## Credits
 Special thanks to [michalmonday](https://github.com/michalmonday) and [spacehuhn](https://github.com/spacehuhn) for the code we were able to implement in our code.